-What's on TV: New Year’s Eve
+What to watch on TV on New Year’s Eve

 Jools Holland’s Annual Hootenanny is now closing its 30th year.
 For those who want to welcome in the new year with old favourites like Rod Stewart or the Sugababes, whilst celebrating those who are new on the scene, such as Escapism singer RAYE; Jools Holland has quite the night in store.